LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/external_call_1.rst.txt

   :term:`parametric objects <parametric object>` when their identifiers correspond to predicates defined in ``user``.

 - Using it as a message to an object.
-This is mainly useful when the message is e.g. a :ref:`conjunction of messages <messages_broadcasting>`, some of which being calls to Prolog built-in predicates.
+This is mainly useful when the message is a :ref:`conjunction of messages <messages_broadcasting>` where some of goals are calls to Prolog built-in predicates.

 .. note::